tarof429/stuckathome/vue/VueBasicsAndCoreConcepts.md

 <p v-html="outputGoal()"></p>
 ```

-Note that this is not recommended as it can introduce XSS vulnerabilities.
+Note that outputting HTML tags is not recommended in real-world applications, as it can introduce XSS vulnerabilities.

 ## Reacting to User Input